Iris Sun ☀️

 Overview

-EAI has been a non-profit organization for art video archives since the 1970s, while they have great content for art workers and students, the user experience of the website is unpleasant.
-Our team focused on the educational streaming service of the platform and provided 3 solid suggestions for the website redesign and structure.
+EAI has been a non-profit organization for art video archives since the 1970s.
+They have great content, but the website looks messy and confusing.
+Our team evaluated the educational streaming service of EAI and provided solid redesign and branding improvements.

 Info